Attirer-Web3-Wire/AttirerRuby/README.md

-# Ruby Dark Theme for Ghost Blogging System
+# Attirer Dark Theme for Ghost Blogging System
-This theme is based on the Ruby Theme.
+This theme is a fork of the dark-ruby theme

 ### Theme Features
-- Dark Theme
-- Custom CSS is added in a seperate theme.css file
-- Prism support with autoload
-- Mermaid js support for Diagrams and flows
-- Tags widget is used as a secondary navigation
-- Sitemap template to be used with Google Search

-## Instalation
-1. Download this theme
-2. Log into Ghost, and go to the `Design` settings area to upload the zip file

 ### Prism Support
 The javascript link are added into the theme but the not the style.
 You can select your prism style at the prism site and add it into Code Injection under the Site Header section.